hallodom/geshe-graham-losel/_publications/hundred-gods-of-ganden.md

 ---

-ama Tsongkhapa Guru Yoga.
+Lama Tsongkhapa Guru Yoga.
 With this prayer receive direct blessings from the great master six hundred years after his passing.